motethansen/www.motethansen.com/content/post/getting-started/index.md

   placement: 2
   preview_only: false
 ---
-## This is sesion will be explained more later.
+## This is session will be expanded later.

 I am currently working on my Smart City research project, and hope to be able to share more about my experiences soon.